niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_0_Data_Acquisition_ETCSL.md

 The function `getline()`first updates the field `id_line` in `meta_d`, increasing it by 1.
 The data type  of`id_line` is integer - it is used to keep lines and gaps in correct order.

-If `getline()` receives a `gap` node it copies all the meta data in the dictionary meta_d into the dictionary `line` and adds a field `extent` (the length of the gap).
+If `getline()` receives a `gap` node it copies all the meta-data in the dictionary meta_d into the dictionary `line` and adds a field `extent` (the length of the gap).
 This data is found in the attribute `extent` of the `gap` node.
 This dictionary is then appended to the list `alltexts` and control is returned to the function `getsection()`.
 Each row, therefore, in `alltexts` will represent either a word or a gap.

 If `getline()` receives an `l` node it will collect `w` nodes (words) and `gloss` nodes with the language attribute `akk`.
 The Xpath expression looks as follows: './/w|.//gloss[@lang="akk"]'.
 This will find both Sumerian and Akkadian words in the text.